Jaxonwht/yield-optimizer/README.md

 flask db migrate -m "Some migration" flask db upgrade

-# To use psql in docker, run
-apt-get update
-apt-get install postgresql-client

 # You can also run these commands from the host directly.
 docker compose run web_backend flask db init docker compose run web_backend flask db migrate -m "Some migration"